tsubik/tsubik.github.io/_posts/2016-07-14-make-your-emberjs-web-app-more-progressive-part-3.md

 ### [Ember-sync][ember-sync], [ember-fryctoria][ember-fryctoria], [ember-data-offline][ember-data-offline]

 Unfortunately, those libraries are not compatible with the newest Ember Data version.
-But you can tease out some good ideas from them and I recommend to check them out.
+But you can tease out some good ideas from them and I recommend checking them out.
-All of them are using deferred jobs which have to be run on online store approach.
+All of them are using deferred jobs that have to be run on an online store approach.
 In my application, I'm using some not standard ways to store data like embedded records and adapters like emberfire.
 My schema is not very complicated, just a few models, that's why I thought the quickest way would be to implement synchronization from scratch.